Find Grad Schools

 29 Yearly Graduations

 University of Nebraska at Kearney is the 14th most popular school in the nation for students seeking a master's degree in history.
 Roughly 6,200 attend the school each year.
-The average in-state tuition for full-time undergraduates is $6,480 per year, while in-state graduate students, on average, pay $6,432 per year.
+The average in-state tuition for full-time undergraduates is $6,270 per year, while in-state graduate students, on average, pay $6,216 per year.
 During the most recent year for which we have data, 29 people received their master's degree in history from UNK.
-Around 7% of these students were from an underrepresented racial-ethnic group, and 23% were women.
-Data shows that UNK graduates that hold this degree go on to make a median salary of $44,930.
+Of these students, 42% were women and 25% were members of underrepresented racial-ethnic groups.

 #14